dawsers/scroll/README.md

 ```

 * Unstable, development version: `sway-scroll-git`.
 This has all the newest
   changes and features, and it is compatible with `sway-git`.
-It normally uses
-  the development version of `wlroots`.

 ``` sh
 paru -S sway-scroll-git